 The Hunt for a Ship

-You would think that will all of the ferries going to and from islands all over the Aegean Sea that it would be easy to find a ship to transport a motorcycle from Greece to Turkey.
+You would think that with all of the ferries going to and from islands all over the Aegean Sea that it would be easy to find a ship to transport a motorcycle from Greece to Turkey.
 You would be wrong.
-Even before we rode our first mile on this trip we had been hunting all over the interwebs in search of a confirmation that there are ferries that transport vehicles between Greece and Turkey.
+Even before we rode our first mile on this trip we had been hunting all over the internet in search of a confirmation that there are ferries that transport vehicles between Greece and Turkey.
 Although there were a few potential ships, we never could find definitive proof that such a ferry existed.
-There were a number of passenger only ships (though not as many as you might think) but none that took cars or motorbikes.
+There were a number of passenger only ships (though not as many as you might think) but none that took cars or motorbikes across the boarder.

 As we were on our trip, we expected we would surely find an answer to our problem.
 On arrival in Ancona, Italy, at the ferry port, again we could find no one that could confirm a vehicle ferry from Greece to Turkey.
 On arriving in Patras in Greece, a huge ferry terminal, still no luck.
 We figured that was OK because on our island hopping to Santorini, Crete, and Rhodes, surely there would be a ferry office that could tell us.
 Nope.
 The best we could get was a maybe that there might be or once was a ferry that goes between Rhodes and Marmaris that might be able to fit something in the back.
 Wait, what?!?
 Maybe fit something in the back?
 This isn’t carry-on luggage after all.
 Alas, that was the best we could hope for.
 Unfortunately it only ran once a week.